HibberdLab/transrate/_src/getting_started.md

 If you use the raw reads before any treatment you are likely to get an unclear answer, because low quality reads/bases and sequencing errors can be confused with poor assembly.
 We therefore do not recommend using raw reads.

-If you performed quality and/or adapter trimming and filtering and/or error correction you should use the final output from the entire process.
-For example if you ran Trimmomatic and then BayesHAMMER, use the output from BayesHAMMER as te input to Transrate.
+If you performed quality and/or adapter trimming and filtering and/or error correction you should use the final output from this entire process.
+For example if you ran Trimmomatic and then BayesHAMMER, use the output from BayesHAMMER as the input to Transrate.
 This is because these procedures are trying to reconstruct the true sequences of the reads, and should (theoretically) be producing a more accurate set of experimental evidence for the content of the transcriptome.

 If you performed coverage normalisation at the end of any read processing pipeline, it is up to you whether to use the normalised reads or the processed reads prior to normalisation.
 We recommend using normalised reads because it makes the analysis much faster and in our experience the results are extremely similar except for the time taken.
 Bear in mind that coverage will be capped if you use normalised reads, so the mean coverage statistic will be lower.
 All other statistics should be unaffected.

 ## Using a reference

 You can compare your assembly to a reference set of proteins from a related species.
 You need your assembly in FASTA format and the reference proteins in FASTA amino acid format.

-With the assembly in the file `assembly.fa` and the reference in the file `reference.faa`:
+For example if you have the assembly in the file `assembly.fa` and the reference in the file `reference.fa`:

 ```
-$ transrate --assembly assembly.fa --reference reference.faa
+$ transrate --assembly assembly.fa --reference reference.fa
 ```

 This analysis can take a long while to run because of the BLAST alignments.
 As with read analysis, you might want to use multiple threads:

 ```
-$ transrate --assembly assembly.fa --reference reference.faa --threads 32
+$ transrate --assembly assembly.fa --reference reference.fa --threads 32
 ```

 ### Choosing a reference